olshevski/compose-safe-args/README.md

 }
 ```

-In order for the project to discover newly generated files add `build/generated/ksp/...` folders to source sets like this:
+In order for the project to discover newly generated files add `build/generated/ksp/...` folders to the source sets like this:

 ```kotlin
 android {